 “I really hope that you did everything that you did as fast as you could to get this done,” I said.
-Basically, telling him without directly saying, “I know you didn’t believe me, and I hope you didn’t mess up or whatever.”
+I was basically telling him without directly saying, “I know you didn’t believe me, and I hope you didn’t mess up.”

 He said, “You don’t know how many calls I made on your behalf to try and speed things up.”
 I don’t really believe any of that for a second.

 Then I was waiting for the hematologist to call me on Monday, like he said, and my phone didn’t ring.
 I think I waited till Tuesday, and it still didn’t.
 By Wednesday, I hadn’t heard from anybody.

 I phoned Dr. T. back and said, “I didn’t get that referral you said they were going to do.
 Can you please tell me the doctor’s name, the hematologist, so I can phone in and find out what’s up?”
 He gave me the name, and I called their office.
 I guess the fax hadn’t gone through.

 What emotions come up when talking about your SLL diagnosis?

 I feel sad, and I remember how scary it was.
 After that phone call with the doctor who told me the diagnosis, I was bawling.
 But after I hung up the phone, I was actually walking around my apartment saying out loud, “I’m not crazy.”

 I was upset to find out that, yes, I do have lymphoma, which is what I suspected.
 I also felt a sense of vindication.
 Now I can tell all these people who didn’t believe me that I’m not crazy and they were unhelpful.
 I did start telling people, and perhaps I told more people than I would have, in retrospect.